ksu-cc-410-fall2021/final-project-MUM2001/README.md

 (For specifics on the role-playing system see below.)

-It allows users to interact with a graphical user interface to select the traits of and choose the name of their character.(For specifics see below.)
+It allows users to interact with a graphical user interface to select the traits of and choose the name of their character.
+(For specifics see below.)

 Once done with creating their character, the user can choose to engage in a simulated battle.
-In this battle one of three preset enemies are selected to by the opponent, at random.
+In this battle one of three preset enemies are selected to be the opponent, at random.
 The user has the choice to attack or defend, rolling dice for a chance to do damage against their opponent, or recovering their stamina and some health.
 (For specifics on the battle mechanics see below.)

-After either, or both combatants are eliminated a pop up informs the user of the result and reloads the character creation menu, allowing the user to modify their character and fight again or simply close the application.
+After either, or both, combatants are eliminated, a pop up will inform the user of the result and reload the character creation menu, allowing the user to modify their character and fight again or simply close the application.

 ROLE-PLAYING SYSTEM: